apache/spark/docs/security.rst

 the server.

 You can specify if you would like to use the dag owner as the user for the connection or the user specified in the login section of the connection.
-For the login user specify the following as extra:
+For the login user, specify the following as extra:

 .. code-block:: bash